MrRooten/fscript-rs/README.md

 ## Introduce
-Running on bytecode, simple and useless program language, zero dependence script language Remove all main branch's backend, rewriting with bytecode
+Running on bytecode, simple and useless program language, zero dependence script language.
 ## Usage

 not write interface yet, unit tests have some examples